- Visiting Us

 - Contact Us

-Our full range of herbs is available from mid April, and we always have in stock a wide range of suitable containers.
+Our full range of herbs is available from mid-April, and we always have a wide range of suitable containers in stock.

 Herbs can be planted in tubs with other ornamental shrubs but on the whole it is best to keep them on their own, using a soil or peat-based compost ensuring adequate drainage.
 Invasive herbs such as Mint must be grown separately.
 The remainder can be grouped very pleasingly in large containers.

 A selection of herbs can be grown in a small place by using a strawberry pot.
 Suitable plants include Bay (for the top only), Chives, Parsley, Rosemary, Sage and Thyme.